COSC3020/quicksort-pivot-KadeSN21/README.md

 might help with the notation for mathematical expressions.

-Choosing the first element of a list/array gives you a n/2 probability of choosing a "good pivot" (one that will divide the array in to two nearly equal parts), by using the median-of-three method, your probability is n/3, while this is less likely to choose a good pivot (one in three as opposed to one in two tries), it is commonly used for the fact that it reduces the occurrences in which you get a very large/small(not good) pivot.
+Choosing the first element of a list/array gives you a $1/2$ probability of choosing a "good pivot" (one that will divide the array in to two nearly equal parts), by using the median-of-three method, your probability is $1/3$, while this is less likely to choose a good pivot (one in three as opposed to one in two tries), it is commonly used for the fact that it reduces the occurrences in which you get a very large/small(not good) pivot, all while satisfying the $3n/4$ size restriction, as $n/3$ < $3n/4$.